johnzakma/Vibe-Coding---Video-Course-bind-20251207090753/outline_v1_2.md

 ### 9.1 Getting Started with Bind AI

 #### Accessing Bind AI:
-1. Navigate to Bind AI IDE
+1. Navigate to Bind AI IDE (ide.getbind.co)
 2. Click **"Projects"** in the left sidebar
 3. Choose to create a new project or import from GitHub